Eleanor Painter Strong - Opera and Operetta Star

 In 1923, she sang “Madame Butterfly” in the Staats Opera in Berlin by invitation.
 This led in 1925 to a prolonged guest tour in Germany in “Faust,” “La Boheme,” and “Carmen,”

 Back in New York in 1927, Eleanor appeared in “The Nightingale,” playing the part of Jenny Lind.
 In the ensuing two years, she sang in operas in Europe and San Francisco.

 Eleanor and Wilfred divorced in 1930 after being married for fourteen years.

 In 1931, Eleanor Painter bade farewell to the footlights to marry Major Charles Strong and settle in Bratenahl.
 Her marriage did not lessen her strong interest in music and the theater.
 Eleanor quickly assumed a role in Cleveland’s social and cultural circles, and she identified with many social and artistic events of civic import.

-Mrs. Strong immediately became active in the Musical Arts Association and an active member of the women’s committee of the Cleveland Orchestra.
+Mrs. Strong immediately became active in the Musical Arts Association and on the women’s committee of the Cleveland Orchestra.
 She rarely missed a musical attraction and showed more than a spectator’s interest.

-In March 1934, she took the leading role in two special performances by the Cleveland Orchestra of Wolf-Ferrari’s “Secret pf Suzanne.”
+In March 1934, she took the leading role in two special performances by the Cleveland Orchestra of Wolf-Ferrari’s “Secret of Suzanne.”
 Late in 1935, she interpreted Bizet’s “Carmen,” one of her most popular roles.
 She presented a musical tale, “Peter and the Wolf,” in conjunction with the Cleveland Orchestra program in November 1941.